 Dealing with an accident or injury is stressful.
 Medical bills, insurance claims, time off work and other factors can make recovery hard.
 It is important to ask an attorney how long he or she has been practicing law specialized in commercial transportation matters.

-This will become more important when you have a case that involves complex legal issues and investigations, and it is also important that you find out if the attorney has experience managing bus accident suits and to what degree.
-A standard consumer attorney may not be enough.
+This will become more important when you have a case that involves complex legal issues and investigations, and it is also important that you find out if the lawyer has experience managing bus accident suits and to what degree.
+A standard consumer lawyer may not be enough.
 One well versed in injury and accident cases should be consulted.

-A trial lawyer is recommended to protect your rights in case the claim cannot be settled outside of court.
+A trial lawyer specializing in bus and transit accidents is recommended to protect your rights in case the claim cannot be settled outside of court.